Edison's Conquest of Mars

 Edison's Conquest of Mars is an 1898 science fiction novel by American astronomer and writer Garrett P. Serviss.
 It was written as a sequel to Fighters from Mars, an unauthorized and heavily altered version of H. G. Wells's 1897 story The War of the Worlds.
 It has a place in the history of science fiction for its early employment of themes and motifs that later became staples of the genre.

 The book features Thomas Edison as the primary character, though neither Edison nor H. G. Wells were involved in its creation (although the 2010 edition published by Apogee Books of Canada includes the credit "written in collaboration with Edison").
 Set after the devastating Martian attack in the previous story, the novel depicts Edison leading a group of scientists to develop ships and weapons, including a disintegration ray, for the defence of Earth.
 Edison and company fight the aliens in space and on Mars, eventually causing a flood that defeats the enemy and forces an end to hostilities.
-Serviss wrote himself into the story as a professor whom Edison consults; also appearing are scientists such as Edward Emerson Barnard, Lord Kelvin, Wilhelm Röntgen, and Silvanus P. Thompson, and heads of state such as Queen Victoria, U.S. President William McKinley, Kaiser Wilhelm II, and Emperor Mutsuhito.
+Serviss wrote himself into the story as a professor whom Edison consults; also appearing are scientists such as Edward Emerson Barnard, Lord Kelvin, Wilhelm Röntgen and Silvanus P. Thompson, and heads of state such as Queen Victoria, U.S. President William McKinley, Kaiser Wilhelm II and Emperor Mutsuhito.

 Plot

 Martian prisoner, teaching the Earthmen their language.
-1898 illustration by GY Kauffman.
+1898 illustration by G. Y. Kauffman.

 "Like men, and yet not like men; combining the human and the beast in their appearance, it required a steady nerve to look at them....
 In our eyes their moral character shone through their physical aspect and thus rendered them more terrible!"